Frontend Development Introduction for AI Era

 React and Vue solve similar problems.
 Which one to use depends on your habits and the needs of your project.

-Next.js: The React Full-Stack Framework
+Next.js: The Full-stack React Framework

-Next.js Folder Structure
+Next.js Project Structure

 my-nextjs-app/